-During the natural transition to menopause (perimenopause) the body can change in many ways.
-Throughout this period the oestrogen levels in the body fall which can affect the menstrual cycle, fertility, cholesterol levels, increase blood pressure and reduce calcium density in the bones.
+During the natural transition to menopause (perimenopause) and its accompanying challenges, including “Menopause and Diet,” the body undergoes significant changes.
+Oestrogen levels decline, impacting the menstrual cycle, fertility, cholesterol levels, increasing blood pressure, and reducing calcium density in the bones.

 Other symptoms of perimenopause can include weight gain, hot flushes, night sweats, irritability, poor concentration, headaches, and joint pains.
 The range of symptoms, how severe and how long they last are different for each woman.

 Be Aware of Weight Gain

 During this phase of life, the muscle mass in the body decreases.
 Consequently, the number of calories you need to consume decreases.
 If you do not lower your energy intake, then over time this can result in weight gain.
 To prevent weight gain adjust calorie intake, portion sizes, and do more physical activity.
 Resistance activities, such as weight training, are particularly key to preserving and building muscle mass.